function61/lambda-alertmanager/README.md

 A: uptimerobot.com is awesome, but:

 - It only supports 5 minute rates while lambda-alertmanager supports 1 minute rates.
-- It does mainly HTTP/HTTPS checks, while lambda-alertmanager integrates with Prometheus as well
+- It does mainly HTTP/HTTPS checks, while lambda-alertmanager integrates with Prometheus, Amazon CloudWatch & others as well.
 - It supports free SMS messages (no delivery guarantees), but they have non-free "pro SMS" (better delivery). lambda-alertmanager SMSes are all "pro SMS" and free to a certain limit.
 - lambda-alertmanager is simple, free, open source, runs "on premises" (in your AWS account) and should run forever